If there is one word which sums up Australian summer, for me it’s mangoes.

 - Leave for a few hours or overnight to freeze.

 To easily release the icy pop from the mould when you’re ready to enjoy them, turn the mould slowly under hot running water for a few seconds before pulling onto the stick or handle.
 The icy pop should easily slide out.
 Make sure the water only touches the sides of the mould (not the top or the stick itself).

-This post contains an Amazon affiliate link which means that if you click on an Amazon link in this post and purchase something, we might earn a small commission at no extra cost to you.
-Thank you for your support.
+This post contains an Amazon affiliate link which means that if you click on an Amazon link in this post and purchase something, I might earn a small commission at no extra cost to you.
+Thank you very much for your support.